 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Remote Pilot Solutions, LLC., operator of small Unmanned Aircraft Systems ("sUAS") equipped to; conduct aerial photography and 3d mapping for the Agricultural Industry to help Farmers in the US get higher yield on their products and to help prevent contamination of farm lands if there was a manned aircraft accident, to provide real estate listing videos and photography for real estate professionals, to safely provide aerial video and photographic inspection of facilities for the insurance industry, and to support businesses requiring enhanced marketing video photography, and use of systems in Construction Site and Quarries Inspection hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+Part 11, Elevated Element, LLC hereby applies for an exemption from the listed Federal Aviation Regulations ("FAR") to allow commercial operation of its UAV's, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.